hedge-ops/gpui-tutorial/README.md

 ## Outstanding Questions

+* Is render once for sub-elements that are immutable?
+Asking...
 * If the `SharedString` is basically an `Arc<String>`, how does the framework avoid core contention when ensuring atomicity of the reference counter?
 [This article](https://blocklisted.github.io/blog/arc_str_vs_string_is_it_really_faster/) makes a good case that `Arc<string>` can be slower in some multithreaded scenarios.